Multi-Channel Expansion Oversampling: 15Bit from 12Bit ADC

-The ideal source of the noise would be a Gaussian white noise, but the generation of this noise is complicated.
-If the noise is truly random, the noise component for each samples gathered during the oversampling would be spread evenly within 1 bit width of the original ADC resolution.
-This ideal condition enable the system to improve the resolution by 1/2 bit if the sampling frequency is doubled.
-In real application, the oversampling frequency should be much higher than this ideal condition since the random nature of the noise wouldn’t be distributed evenly for small number of samples.
+The ideal source of the noise would be a Gaussian white noise, but the generation of this noise is complex.
+If the noise is truly random, the noise component for each samples would spread evenly within 1 bit width of the original ADC resolution.
+This ideal condition enable the system to improve the resolution by 1/2 bit if we double the sampling frequency.
+In real application, the oversampling frequency should be much higher than this ideal condition.
+It is because the random nature of the noise wouldn’t be distributed evenly for small number of samples.
 As presented in the reference , oversampling would work when some complex conditions are satisfied:

-The noise amplitude must be sufficient to cause the input signal to change randomly from sample to sample by amounts comparable to at least the distance between two adjacent codes (i.e.,1 LSB..)
+- The noise amplitude must be sufficient to cause the input signal to change randomly from sample to sample.
+Moreover, the change amounts is comparable to at least the distance between two adjacent codes (i.e.,1 LSB..)

-The input signal can be represented as a random variable that has equal probability of existing at any value between two adjacent ADC codes.
+- The input signal model is a random variable that has equal probability of existing at any value between two adjacent ADC codes.

 A simple quasi-triangular noise shown in Figure 1 is proposed in reference to avoid complication in white noise generation.
 The circuit is simple, but other complexities are introduced:

 - The peak-to-peak amplitude of this quasi-triangle signal should be exactly 1 bit width or its multiplication.
 This lead to calibration problem which is difficult for such small noise amplitude.
 Please comment on this my opinion if I’m wrong.

 - The quasi-triangle signal frequency should be uncorrelated with the sampling frequency if the oversampling period is longer than this additive signal period.

 - Faster oversampling is possible if we acquire all the over-sampled samples within one period of the quasi-triangle signal.
 But, consequently it requires the noise signal should be very stable to give consistent time boundary.
 Otherwise, we should implement a synchronization method for reading the samples.